mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.0/install/index.md

    dcos:adminrouter:ops:mesos full
    dcos:adminrouter:ops:slave full
    ```
   4. Install your service into a folder called test.
-Go to Catalog, then search for pxc.
+Go to Catalog, then search for percona-pxc-mysql.

-  5. Click CONFIGURE and change the service name to /testing/pxc, then deploy.
+  5. Click CONFIGURE and change the service name to /testing/percona-pxc-mysql, then deploy.
      The slashes in your service name are interpreted as folders.
 You are deploying pxc in the /testing folder.
 Any user with access to the /testing folder will have access to the service.

 Important: